Wonders of China (19 days)

 After an early breakfast we embark on a full-day excursion to the legendary Great Wall at Mutianyu, 75 km northeast of the city.

 Zigzagging over 6,000 kilometres from east to west along the undulating mountains, the Great Wall was built to hold off tribal invaders from the north.
-As history shows, the Wall failed the Chinese rulers miserably, especially in the case of Kublai Khan who and his men swept across China from the Mongolian steppe, thus the beginning of the Yuan Dynasty (1279-1368).
+As history shows, the Wall failed the Chinese rulers miserably, especially in the case of Kublai Khan whose men swept across China from the Mongolian steppe, thus marking the beginning of the Yuan Dynasty (1279-1368).

 Construction of the earliest sections of the Wall started in the 7th century BCE.
 A major renovation started with the founding of the Ming Dynasty in 1368 and took 200 years to complete.
 The wall we see today in Beijing is almost exactly the result of this effort.